CSV Editor

 - Row management – insert rows above or below the current row, append new rows, and delete rows from the context menu.

-- Column management – insert columns on the left or right, rename columns, and delete columns directly from the header menu.
+- Column management – insert columns on the left or right, rename columns, delete columns, and reorder columns directly in the table.

 - Unsaved draft support – drafts are preserved per window, so you can leave the tool and come back without losing work.